LindseyCaldwell/LindseyCaldwell/README.md

-- 👋 Hi, I’m Lindsey
+- 👋 Hi, I’m Lindsey.
+My background is in neuroscience, and I have a PhD studying the regeneration of neurons in the brain and spinal cord.
-- 👀 I’m interested in data analytics and life sciences.
+- 👀 I’m interested in applying data analytics to health and life sciences.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning Python
 -

 <!---